dmsergeev/dmsergeev.github.io/_posts/2018-06-23-Transaction-Gone-Rogue.md

 ---
 published: true
 ---
-Last Friday I ran into a very peculiar issue with one of our services, an issue that led to a discovery of a bug in one of Spring Boot actuators.
+Last Friday I ran into a very peculiar issue with one of our services, an issue that led to a discovery of a bug in one of Spring Boot actuators...

 The service in question is a dead simple Spring Boot application that exposes an HTTP endpoint that returns monotonically increasing numbers.
 Hard to get this wrong.